IBM/MAX-Object-Detector/training/README.md

 ### Train the Model Using Watson Machine Learning

-#### Purpose

-- To initiate training in Watson Machine Learning.
-- To download model and log files.
-- Place downloaded files in parent directory for the docker to pick up.
+The `train_max_model` script verifies your configuration settings, packages the model training code, uploads it to Watson Machine Learning, launches the training run, monitors the training run, and downloads the trained model artifacts.

+Complete the following steps in the terminal window where the earlier mentioned environment variables are defined.

-#### Commands
+#### Steps

 1. Verify that the training preparation steps complete successfully.

    ```
-    $ python wml_train.py max-object-detector-training-config.yaml prepare
+    $ ./train_max_model max-object-detector-training-config.yaml prepare
      ...
      # --------------------------------------------------------
      # Checking environment variables ...